 To date she has independently curated fourteen shows.
 National projects include ‘Up & Coming’ at the CUC in Liverpool, an event showcasing 60 emerging national and international artists, ‘Subversive Correspondence’ featuring fifty artists in London and Bristol and ‘Dialogues: A Fake Romance?’ in Swansea with thirty artists.
 She has also curated the ‘Defamiliarization’ touring exhibition in London and Sheffield where her work explored artists’ responses from the local to the global.
 Internationally, she has curated in countries with cultural divides; ‘A State of Un-Play’ at Atelier 35 in Romania and ‘Engagement and Entrapment’ in Israel/Palestine, Cyprus and South Korea.

 In addition to being a visual artist and curator, she is also a lecturer, freelance workshop leader, an arts educator and creative mentor.
 She has lectured at Huanghui University in China and in Italy.
-She is currently lecturing at Derby College, leading the Pre-Deree Foundation at Grantham College and the Open College of Arts tutoring degree students and where she has written the Level 6 course for Professional Practice.
-Her current workshops include working with well-being learners at the Nottingham Society of artists and an artist in residence for Derbyshire & Nottinghamshire medieval archeology.
+She is currently leading the Pre-Degree Foundation at Grantham College and the Open College of Arts tutoring degree students and where she has written the Level 6 course for Professional Practice.

-Visual Artist, Independent curator, Workshop Leader, Arts Educator and lecturer, Visiting Lecturer, 1-1 Tutor, Creative Mentor, Artist in Residence, External Moderator.
+Visual Artist, Independent curator, Workshop Leader, Arts Educator and lecturer, Visiting Lecturer, 1-1 Tutor, Creative Mentor, Artist in Residence, External Moderator, Director for OffShoots, Board of Trustees (Nottingham women’s Centre)

 Independent Curator (Click here to see projects)